Acceptance testing can be performed by a non-technical person. That person can be your tester, manager or even client.

 For instance, it can easily allow you to click an element on the last row of a table:

-Clicking links is not what takes the most time during the testing of a web site.
+Clicking links is probably not what takes the most time during the testing of a web site.

 The most routine waste of time goes into the testing of forms.
 Codeception provides several ways of testing forms.